viamrobotics/docs/docs/tutorials/projects/tipsy.md

 - Add more ultrasonic sensors so it doesn’t hit objects at different heights, you can also attach them to a moving gantry along the side rails
 - Add a depth camera to detect obstacles and how close they are to Tipsy
-- Add an imu to see if Tipsy is tipping backward
+- Add an IMU to see if Tipsy is tipping backward
 - Add a lidar

-You can also design another robot for collecting the empty beer cans, or a bartender robot with pumps that can mix some drinks.
+You can also design another robot for collecting the empty drink cans, or a bartender robot with pumps that can mix some drinks.
-Till then, sit back, relax, and let Tipsy handle the beer-carrying duties for you!
+Until then, sit back, relax, and let Tipsy handle the drink-carrying duties for you!

 For more robotics projects, check out our [other tutorials](/tutorials/).